-In accordance with Regulations 89 and 90 of the Company's constitution, Mr. Lim Khin Mann and Dr. Senerath Wickramanayaka Mudiyanselage Sunil Wickramanayaka will retire and, being eligible, offer themselves for re-election.
+In accordance with Regulations 89 and 90 of the Company's constitution, Mr. Lim Kuak Choi Leslie, Mr. Tay Kim Kah and Mr. Du Xiaotang will retire and, being eligible, offer themselves for re-election at the forthcoming annual general meeting of the Company.